Comparing Telephone Symptom Monitoring Interventions for Managing Symptoms and Psychological Distress During Oral Anti-Cancer Treatment (SYMON)

 • PRACTICES: Completion and submission of the NRG-CC012CD Letter of Intent (LOI) (posted on the Cancer Trials Support Unit [CTSU] website).

-• PRACTICES: Having a social worker licensed in behavioral counseling or other person eligible for behavioral licensing in the practice's State or Territory (if licensure is required by State or Territory) who can be trained to deliver TIPC or willingness of practice to work with TIPC intervener obtained by the study team.
+• PRACTICES: Having a social worker licensed in behavioral counseling or other person eligible for behavioral licensing in the practice's state or territory (if licensure is required by state or territory) who can be trained to deliver TIPC or willingness of practice to work with TIPC intervener contracted by the study team.
+Note: If the practice's social worker or other behavioral health professional is trained to deliver TIPC, they will be compensated for their time training and delivering the TIPC intervention.

 • PRACTICE PERSONNEL: Age ≥ 18 years.